 Campers tend to be gay, lesbian, bisexual, transgender, genderqueer, or “questioning” people who enjoy being active outdoors, playing sports, and/or exploring their creative side.
 They also enjoy being around other people — even if they are a little intimidated by meeting lots of strangers — as well as trying new things and challenging themselves.

-Camp is usually attended by 200-250 people, with about 60% of Campers identifying as male and 40% as female.
-(Our goal is always 50/50, however.)
-Most summers see upwards of 30 states in the U.S. represented by our attendees, and we usually have a few folks from Canada in attendance was a well.
+Camp is usually attended by 200-250 people, and all gender-identities are welcome.
+(In recent years, about 55% of Campers identify as male, 40% as female, and 5% or so as non-binary/genderqueer — our swiftest growing demographic.)
+Most summers see upwards of 30 states in the U.S. represented by our attendees, and we usually have a few folks from Canada in attendance as well.
 In recent years, we have also hosted folks from around the globe, including the U.K., Germany, Mexico, and Australia.
 About 80% of our Campers are single (or are attending without their spouses/partners), and they range in age from 21 to their 70s, with most in their early- to mid-40s.
-(And yes, we always have a few people who identify as heterosexual at Camp, too!)
+(In 2024, our Campers actually ranged in age from 21 to 83!) …And yes, we always have a few people who identify as heterosexual at Camp, too.
+Queer allies are always welcome to join us, as long as they’re comfortable bunking in a cabin with a bunch of LGBTQ+ folks.

 Where is ‘Camp’ Camp?